sergeych/ttcrypt/README.md

 # TTCrypt

-Attention: this version is yet not fully functional.

-TTCrypt is a fast basic cryptography library written in C++ that implements only string encoded RSA variants and othe cryptoprimitives widely used in Thrift projects, namely:
+TTCrypt is a fast basic cryptography library written in C++ that implements only string encoded RSA variants and othe cryptoprimitives widely used in Thrift/iCodici projects, namely:

 * RSAES-OAEP encryption
-* RSASS-PSS signing
+* RSASS-PSS signing (sha1, sha256 and sha512 are supported)
 * Pollard 'rho' factorization
 * Fast orime generation
-* SHA1 and SHA256 hashes (under development)
+* SHA1, SHA256 and SHA512 hashes
-* RJ256/256 (under development)

 All long operation are being preformed releasing GVL so other ruby threads can execute while ttcrypt thinks.

+## Changes

+After years in production we are added SHA512 signing hash and ability to caclulate hashes for strings - it's faster than using Digest module - at least on reasonable sized sources we use.

 ## Installation

-Current implementation targeted fro MRI ruby 2.0+.
+Current implementation targeted for MRI ruby 2.0+.

 To install your computer should have GMP library installed.
 Use your target system's packet manager (apt, brew, whatever you have) or get it there: https://gmplib.org